Skip to content

 1. God Object

 Cramming unrelated data into a single object (usually Account or a “master” custom object).
-Leads to:
+This leads to:

 • Field count approaching 800 limit